 These people have the same thing happen to them time and time again: they buy or receive a new watch, slip it around their wrists, and within two or three weeks, the timepiece no longer functions, either having lost its synchronization or flat-out dying, inexplicably.

 Is this phenomenon real, and if so, what could possibly explain it?
+First, let’s cover the more common reasons your watch might not be functioning.

 If you have never experienced this phenomenon of mysteriously stopped watches, you might not understand what the big deal is.
 Watches break, you’re surely thinking, what’s so strange about that?